There is one sure-fire way to save money on the groceries week after week and that is meal planning.

 5 BENEFITS OF MENU PLANNING

-Menu planning also reduces your trips to the supermarket and trips to the takeaway store, saving you money on petrol and reducing the temptation to impulse buy extra food.
+Meal planning also reduces the number of trips you take to the supermarket or takeaway shop, saving you money on petrol and reducing the temptation to impulse buy extra food.

 You also eliminate the “what’s for dinner” dilemma, reducing brain-drain at the end of a long day.

-1. WRITE A LIST OF FAMILY FAVOURITES.
-If you want to make menu planning as easy as possible, write a list of family favourite meals first so that you can refer to it when you plan.
+If you want to make meal planning as easy as possible, write a list of family favourite meals first so that you can refer to it when you plan.

-4. CHECK YOUR SCHEDULE.
 Plan easy meals for nights you know you’re going to be busy.
-One of the best ways to do this is to use your menu plan to double batch meals to freeze for those busy nights.
-You can also use your menu plan to do prep work in advance, saving you time during the week.
+One of the best ways to do this is to use your meal plan to double batch meals to freeze for those busy nights.
+You can also use your meal plan to do prep work in advance, saving you time during the week.

 5 EXTRA TIPS FOR GETTING THE MOST OUT OF MENU PLANNING